Tutorials will take place on Sunday September 17.

 Bhiksha Raj, Paris Smaragdis (MERL) and Michael L. Seltzer (Microsoft)

 This tutorial will address the topics of microphone array processing for signal enhancement and multi- and single-channel approaches to signal separation.
-We will present a range of topics including:

-1) Basic principles of microphone array processing, including issues of array geometry, spatial aliasing and the distinction between nearfield and farfield array responses, and source localization techniques.
+of array geometry, spatial aliasing and the distinction between nearfield and farfield array responses, and source localization techniques.

-2) Beamforming algorithms for enhancing noisy signals or separating concurrent signals, including classical methods for fixed and adaptive beamforming, maximum-likelihood methods for beamforming.
+concurrent signals, including classical methods for fixed and adaptive beamforming, maximum-likelihood methods for beamforming.

-3) Independent component analysis (ICA) in time and frequency domains, and multiple-microphone methods for separating multiple concurrent signals when the number of sound sources exceeds the number of microphones.
+domains, and multiple-microphone methods for separating multiple concurrent signals when the number of sound sources exceeds the number of microphones.

-4) Single-channel source separation techniques including those based on estimation of spectrographic masks, non-negative matrix factorization and related techniques.
+on estimation of spectrographic masks, non-negative matrix factorization and related techniques.

-5) Automatic speech recognition in noisy and reverberant environments using microphone arrays, including the effectiveness of various array processing algorithms, feature compensation algorithms, and back-end model adaptation schemes.
+environments using microphone arrays, including the effectiveness of various array processing algorithms, feature compensation algorithms, and back-end model adaptation schemes.

 AM 2: Speech Under Stress